Let's Play (comic): Characters

+A college friend of Sam's, she did the art design for Ruminate then worked in the industry for a while before she got discouraged and joined her mother working in real estate.

 Publication

-Let’s Play is created by Leeanne M. Krecic, who writes and illustrates the comic under the pen name Mongie.
+Let's Play is created by Leeanne M. Krecic, who writes and illustrates the comic under the pen name Mongie.
 Krecic has said that she created the comic "because I was looking for characters like me – die-hard gamers, heartfelt romantics, and young women with dreams of success on their own terms – but couldn't find them represented anywhere in the pop culture of the moment."

 The comic debuted on Webtoon in 2016.
 It finished season two in August 2020 and finished season three in September 2022.
 Krecic said in a tweet that the start of season three was delayed by contractual negotiations.

 Let's Play volume one was kickstarted for publication in 2019 by Rocketship Entertainment and volume two was kickstarted in 2020.

 In November 2022, Krecic announced that season four of Let's Play would not be published through Webtoon.
 Krecic cited age gates, a lack of marketing, and racial pay disparities among the reasons.
 Krecic said that they would, "when the time is right" announce when and how season four would be published.